mislavjavor/mislavjavor.github.io/_posts/2018-02-03-a-case-against-some-utility-tokens-on-the-blockchain.md

 It also allows various classes of investors who would otherwise be ineligible for investments, to invest in you hot disruptive up-and-coming blockchain startup.

+*Quick disclaimer - this is not the only reason companies do this.
+There used to be a time in the blockchain world when everyone thought utility tokens would be the "next big thing" in finance.
+Some companies from those times carry them as a legacy.
+Although they should also get rid of them*

 ## A case against utility tokens

+So whats the problem with utility tokens?
+In theory, nothing.
+In practice?
+Everything.

+Loads of new companies are bending their necks trying to find any even remotely reasonable way to incorporate utility tokens into their projects.

+Even if these projects would thrive as DAOs or even classic companies with a normal shareholder structures, they implement barely useful tokens into their platforms to get a hold of ICO money.

+As business plans get more and more convoluted, the potential user needs to wonder - why the hell would I want to use your XYZ token to pay for things?
+Why can't I just pay with Bitcoin, Ether or some fiat-backed token?

+So when I want to use your platform I first have to convert my money to your token and only then can I do anything?
+Why would I show such a high level of involvement for your platform?

+If this is the future of payments, the future is worse than the present.

+There are various structures which can be employed to develop reasonably governed blockchain platforms.
+The key aspect is to separate the user from the investor.

+Let users decide with what they want to pay.
+Let investors buy tokens which represent ownership of either the protocol or the company.

+Oh and... *don't rob your investor of voting rights*.
+This is another interesting fact about most utility tokens - the holders get almost no voice on the future of the network you're investing.

+Imagine if you sold the shares in your company to someone and then ripped them of all of their shareholder rights?
+They have no rights to vote, no payouts as dividends, no legal assurances.
+All they have is an ICO token which they can hope appreciates in value.

+Since I abide by the "live and let live" philosophy, I don't think utility tokens should be banned nor punished.
+Sometimes they serve a legitimate purpose (In cases when the use case asks for a more specific type of currency), but mostly they're used because they're the simplest solutions.

+To all the devs and CxOs - *your investors deserve better*

+*In the next article "Democratically Mutable DAOs", we'll discuss one way of monetizing a blockchain project which provides a more fair framework for the investors*